sirdude/langlab/README.md

 	Identify ways to expand the program to do useful things:
 		Identify sub sets.
 		Identify troublesome constructs.

+Stages for a useful tool:
+	convert file to chars
+	convert chars to tokens
+	convert tokens to ast
+	process ast and produce output
+		(could be another ast or another file, or actions)

+3 functions at each stage.
+	read_input_from_previous_stage
+	read_datafile_for_this_stage
+	write_datafile_for_this_stage

+If you do the following the output should be the same:
+	read_datafile_for_this_stage, write_datafile_for_this_stage

+	or

+	read an input file working up to this stage and then write out the datafile for this stage, vs reading the datafile and then writing the datafile.

 This code is released into the public domain, under the: CC0 License